How to prune olive trees - experts share their top tips to keep your olive tree thriving

 Give your olive tree the opportunity to live its best life by following the experts' pruning advice

-Front door with two olive trees
+Khaki front door and white windows with two olive trees and flowers on windowsill

 (Image credit: Future PLC/Dan Duchars)